 Nearly everyone recognizes the value and benefits of workforce training.
 When done properly, training can make workers more efficient — increasing production, revenue, and profits while decreasing costs, waste, and inefficiencies.
 Effective training can lead to increased compliance with regulations.
-It can even lead to a happier, more satisfied workforce, which in turn reduces turnover and costly onboarding.
+It can even lead to a happier, more satisfied and engaged workforce, which in turn reduces turnover and costly new employee onboarding.
 So the benefits are many.

 So, how does one create effective workforce training materials?
 Below is an eight-step road map to help you create more effective training materials.
 Entire books have been written about each of these steps, so there’s far more to say than what’s written below.
 But this article should serve as an effective getting-started guide in your quest to create workforce training materials that actually work.